DaleOrders/AWS-Study-Notes/README.md

 is not requested.

 When an object is deleted, AWS puts a **delete marker** on the object and hides all previous versions.
-You could delete this marker to enable the item.
+To the user, it looks like all copies have been deleted.
+You could delete this marker to re-enable the item.

 To delete an object, you must delete all the versions of that object